sophiemiddleton/Tutorial/DataHandling/doc/Introduction.md

 mdh can make this request:

-    mdh prestage-dataset $DS1
+    mdh prestage-files $DS1

 This command works by issuing the requests, then checking back periodically to see if the files have been staged.
-The command will block until the files are prestaged.
-If the command gets interrupted, you can just restart it.
+The command won't exit until the files are prestaged.
+If the command gets interrupted, you can just restart it adding the `-m` switxh to skip the staging requests (since that was already done) and just monitor the fraction done.
 If the command exits quickly it means all the files are prestaged.
 Try the command with `-v` to see periodic updates with the progress.

-The time to presatge depends heavily on several factors.
+The time to prestage depends heavily on several factors.
 If tape drives are available and the dataset is small, it can take a couple of minutes.
 If the tape drives are busy, or the dataset is large, it can take a week.

 If you are not sure if you need to prestage a dataset, you can ask if it is staged.

     mdh query-dcache -o -v $DS1

-If the result if "NEARLINE" that means it is only on tape and not disk.
+If the result is "NEARLINE" that means it is only on tape and not disk.
 If it is"ONLINE" that means it is only on disk.
 It can be both, "ONLINE_AND_NEARLINE".

-Or if some files are staged nd some are not, we can make root url's for the staged files:
+Or if some files are staged and some are not, we can make root url's for the staged files:

     mdh query-dcache -o -v $DS1 \
        | grep ONLINE | awk '{print $2}' \